 Changes in healthcare delivery, new payment models and innovations that promote health where people live, work and play have created opportunities and challenges.
 Preventive medicine training equips physicians with the tools to listen, observe, evaluate, communicate, put evidence and knowledge into practice and address these opportunities and challenges.
 Training provides the skills needed to improve health outcomes for clinical populations and address the growing health disparities in the US and globally.
 It also encompasses understanding the role of policy in improving the health of populations and identifying more comprehensive ways to serve the under-served in our midst.
 We are a community of physicians with shared expertise in clinical medicine and public health.

 The UNC Preventive Medicine Residency trains physicians to lead practice and research in public health and clinical population health in communities and other defined populations.
 The UNC Preventive Medicine Residency has existed for more than 40 years and is headquartered in the Department of Family Medicine in the School of Medicine.
 UNC Hospitals is the sponsor of the Residency and directly supports the program by funding five resident positions per year.
 The Gillings School of Global Public Health is an active partner of the program.

 Thank you for your interest in the Preventive Medicine Residency Program at the University of North Carolina at Chapel Hill.

-Our program benefits from its strong connections to the Department of Family Medicine in the School of Medicine, the UNC School of Public Health, UNC Hospitals, and the North Carolina Department of Health and Human Services.
-Each of these sponsors provides outstanding opportunities for learning and practicing preventive medicine and public health.
+Our Preventive Medicine Residency sits within a top-ranked Department of Family Medicine in UNC’s School of Medicine and enjoys strong connections with the UNC Gillings School of Global Public Health, UNC Hospitals, and the North Carolina Division of Health and Human Services.
+Each of these partners provides outstanding opportunities to learn and practice preventive medicine and public health.

-We hope that you will find the information you are seeking about our program here.
-Please contact us if you have questions or need more information.
+We invite you to explore our website for more information about our program.
+Please contact us with any remaining questions.
 We look forward to hearing from you.